dteviot/EpubEditor/readme.md

 # Epub Editor
 (c) 2018 David Teviotdale

-Tool I hacked up to cleaup epubs made by WebToEpub This is very much a work in progress, and not really my best work.
+Tool I hacked up to clean-up epubs made by WebToEpub This is very much a work in progress, and not really my best work.

 ## How to use